getporter/skeletor/README.md

 1. Go 1.17 or higher is required.
 You can choose to clone into the GOPATH or not according to preference.
 1. Rename the `cmd/skeletor` and `pkg/skeletor` directories to `cmd/YOURMIXIN` and
    `pkg/YOURMIXIN`.
-1. Find the text `get.porter.sh/mixin/skeletor` in the repository and change it to `github.com/YOURNAME/YOURREPO`.
 1. Find any remaining `skeletor` text in the repository and replace it with `YOURMIXIN`.
 1. In `pkg/YOURMIXIN/version.go` replace `YOURNAME` with the name you would like displayed as the mixin author.
 This value is displayed as the author of your mixin when `porter mixins list` is run.